-In some cases, I had teachers very annoyed because I had taken away their ability to search YouTube on the fly.
+In some cases, teachers were frustrated that I had taken away their ability to search videos on the fly.
 This meant YouTube was only accessible at certain times of the school day (between 3pm and 4pm).

 My workaround was to give teachers the option to send the IT team, the video links they wanted to use and we would download the videos for them, so they could use them instantly in class.
 It was this or being in a situation where learners had potential access to content which was not suitable for them.
 It was an easy decision for me to block until we found another option.